dnarain/cdp-instructions-aws/cdp-login.md

 * If any user wants to connect to your CDP, all they need to do is self-register on my.cloudera.com

-Of course, in a production deployment you can cut this link and connect CDP to your any SAML-based corporate identity provider (instructions [here](https://docs.cloudera.com/management-console/cloud/user-management/topics/mc-configuring-your-enterprise-idp-to-work-with-cdp-as-a-service-provider.html))

 On first login, you also may need to accept terms - which you can also find [here](https://www.cloudera.com/terms-conditions/).

+Of course, in a production deployment you can cut this link to my.cloudera.com and use your corporate SAML-based corporate identity provider (instructions [here](https://docs.cloudera.com/management-console/cloud/user-management/topics/mc-configuring-your-enterprise-idp-to-work-with-cdp-as-a-service-provider.html)).